QEWD-Courier/Ripple-Qewd/README.md

 ## Product/Project Support
-This product /project is supported by the Ripple Foundation, who aim to enhance the Ripple-Qewd framework.
+This product /project is supported by the Ripple Foundation, who aim to enhance the Ripple-Qewd framework, as part of our open platform mission in healthcare.
 We are working to fund as many of the enhancements of Ripple-Qewd as we can based on projects that our non profit organisation supports.

 We will try to fix any key bugs and documentation errors ourselves.